ioulian/frontend-workflow/README.md

 </svg>
 ```

+**Note** The sprite file is also saved to the dist/ folder.
+This is useful if you want to include this file in you backend build process if needed.

 #### Service Worker and offline page

 The Service Worker is based on [Workbox](https://developers.google.com/web/tools/workbox/).
 The default implementation is pre-caching all assets used by the workflow and the pages an user has visited, will be cached for offline view.
 When the user is offline and tries to navigate to a page he/she hasn't visited yet, an offline page is shown.
 You can find the code in `offline.html`.
 Modify this page to match the output of the website.